cirego/skunkworks-20200717/README.md

 - [x] Pipe output from `copy_expert` into a program that posts messages to tornado
 - [x] Write some javascript to receive these messages
 - [x] Write some javascript to update HTML on these messages!
-- [ ] Perhaps visualize the results of the various views?
+- [x] Perhaps visualize the results of the various views?

+- [ ] Implement a sane update mechanism for the visualization
 - [ ] Stretch Goal -- Stream Materialize internal tables to browser too
 - [ ] Can we find two datasets that are good to show off joins?

-## Not a Priority Anymore
+## Abandoned

-- [ ] Figure out how to use tail with Momoko
+- [ ] Figure out how to use tail with Momoko or Tornado

 ## Web Server Logic